bukovyn/CentOS-7-Server/README.md

 ```
 The new drive is recognized as /dev/sdb.

-Note, /dev/sdb currently has no partitions shown, which we must create along with file systems and then mount them for access.
-This is explained in the following steps.
+*Note: /dev/sdb currently has no partitions shown, which we must create along with file systems and then mount them for access.
+This is explained in the following steps.*

 <a name="creating-linux-partitions"></a>
 #### Creating Linux Partition(s)